WVU-RMS-Capstone/WVU_RMS_Backend/README.md

-# WVU Rehabilitation Monitoring System - Backend API - User Manual
+# WVU Rehabilitation Monitoring System - Backend API - User Manual (NOT FULLY COMPLETE)
 Manual goes over how to use the api in conjunciton with the native ios application.

 This repo, when modifications are made to the `main` branch, will automatically update the azure server as it is watching the repository.
 So, to make a new version of the API (updating/adding new features), commit to `main` with the changes you want to make.
 Being sure to test locally first.